 Skills and experience

-Ideally, you'll have some prior experience with MATLAB or other programming languages and will be keen to learn more about material modelling, computational methods and high performance computing.
+Ideally, you'll have some prior experience with MATLAB, or other programming languages, and you'll be keen to learn more about:

 You may be able to apply for a research scholarship in our annual scholarship round.